Update mutation¶

 - The

-argument is compulsory to filter rows to be updated.
+whereargument is compulsory to filter rows to be updated.
 See Filter queries for filtering options.
 Objects can be updated based on filters on their own fields or those in their nested objects.
-The{}
+The{}expression can be used to update all rows. - You can return the number of affected rows and the affected objects (with nested objects) in the response.

 See the update mutation API reference for the full specifications.